Update: ‘On the Ford Maverick Electric,’ ‘On the Ford Maverick Plug in Hybrid, ‘Sales,’ and ‘Ford Maverick Hybrid Price’

 Ford Maverick specifications

 Despite its compact dimensions, the Ford Maverick looks rugged and tough like the average Ford pickup.
 However, it’s a unibody model riding on the Ford Escape’s C2 platform.
 Under the hood, there’s a 2.5-liter hybrid powertrain delivering 191 horsepower and 155 pound-feet of torque and linked to a CVT.
 An all-wheel drive system is not available with the hybrid powertrain.
 A 1.1 kWh liquid-cooled lithium-ion battery residing under the rear seats powers the electric motor.

 The Ford Maverick Hybrid’s standard payload capacity is 1,500 pounds, enough to carry a standard ATV.
 Its standard towing capacity is 2,000 pounds, which means a pop-up camper trailer or a pair of personal watercraft can be towed with ease.

 Alternatively, customers can opt for a 2.0-liter EcoBoost gas engine producing 250 horsepower and 277 pound-feet of torque, with a standard 8-speed automatic transmission.
 Buyers can purchase the regular Maverick with an AWD system optionally.
-Another option available in the non-hybrid variant is a 4K Tow Package, which doubles the towing capacity to 4,000 pounds.
-An average 21-foot boat can be hauled with ease on checking this option.
+Another option available in the non-hybrid variant is a 4K Tow Package, which increases the towing capacity to 4,400 pounds.
+An average 21-foot boat can be hauled with ease by checking this option.
 The gasoline Maverick can deliver a fuel economy of 23 mpg city/30 mpg highway/26 mpg combined in FWD and 22 mpg city/29 mpg highway/25 mpg combined in AWD.

 Technically, the Blue Oval can introduce a Ford Maverick Hybrid AWD, as per a report from MotorTrend.
 However, the company would wait to understand if there’s enough demand for such an expensive trim level.
 Until then, customers desiring ruggedness from their Maverick will have to configure the conventional gasoline engine.

 There’s also an FX4 package option for the gas-powered Maverick, exclusive to the all-wheel drive configurations.
 It includes rugged all-terrain tires and suspension tuning, additional underbody protection, off-road-focused drive modes (Mud/Rut and Sand), and Hill Descent Control.